jdp9675/UG54/chapters/01/what-is-quant-investing.md

 Continuous monitoring of strategy performance using statistical metrics like Sharpe ratios, alpha, tracking error, and drawdown analysis is crucial.
 Investors rely on rigorous back-testing and out-of-sample validation to ensure strategy robustness and viability.

-**Diverse Approaches within Quantitative Investing**
+**Diverse Approaches within Data Driven Investing**

-Quantitative investing encompasses various styles, distinguished by their trading horizons and methods:
+Data Driven investing encompasses various styles, distinguished by their trading horizons and methods:

 - Fundamental Quantitative Investing (e.g., Blackrock, AQR, Bridgewater, DFA, Vanguard): Strategies using systematic applications of economic and accounting insights traditionally employed by human analysts but scaled computationally across vast asset universes.